Why 0-5 therapy/early intervention?

 What you can expect from a Journeys 0-5 Therapist?

-When there are concerns so early on in a child’s life, it is hard for a parent not to take it personally – as if they did something wrong or they passed it down to their child.
-In 0-5 therapy, there is no judgment made about or towards the parents/caregivers; there is a desire to understand through gaining the family and child’s history, learning about what has worked and not worked, noticing the child’s actions in response to the parent(s)/caregiver(s), and wondering if new interventions or interactions can be incorporated.
-Since children, who are 5 and under, cannot be understood or viewed apart from their environment - they are dependent on their parents/caregivers for nourishment, hygiene, sleep, socialization, emotional regulation and understanding, along with everything in between; 0-5 therapeutic services will include their parent(s)/caregiver(s) and focus on supporting the relationship between the two.
+When there are concerns so early on in a child’s life, it is hard for parents not to take it personally – as if they did something wrong or they passed it down to their child.
+In 0-5 therapy, there is no judgment made about or towards the parents/caregivers; there is a desire to understand through gaining the family and child’s history, learning about what has worked and not worked, noticing the child’s actions in response to the parent(s)/caregiver(s), provide psycho-education to infant/early childhood development, and wondering if new interventions or interactions can be incorporated.
+Since children, birth-five, cannot be understood or viewed apart from their environment - they are dependent on their parents/caregivers for nourishment, hygiene, sleep, socialization, emotional regulation and understanding; 0-5 therapeutic services will include their parent(s)/caregiver(s) and focus on supporting the relationship between the two.

 Once your child is a participant in the session, therapy will often be done through play as this is a child’s primarily language and means of learning.
 Parents/Guardians are encouraged to engage in this portion of therapy as well.